KxSystems/docs/docs/cloud/azure/architecture.md

-The main consideration for an instance hosting the RDB is to use a memory optimized VM instance such as the `Standard_E16s_v5` (with 128 GB memory), `Standard_E32s_v5` (256 GB memory), etc. Azure also offers VM with extremely large memory, `S896oom (BareMetal)`, with 36TiB of memory, for clients who need to store large amounts of high-frequency data in memory, in the RDB, or even to keep more than one partition of data in the RDB form.
+The main consideration for an instance hosting the RDB is to use a memory optimized VM instance such as the `Standard_E16s_v5` (with 128 GB memory), or `Standard_E32s_v5` (256 GB memory).
+Azure also offers VM with extremely large memory, `S896oom (BareMetal)`, with 36TiB of memory, for clients who need to store large amounts of high-frequency data in memory, in the RDB, or to keep more than one partition of data in the RDB form.

 Keep in mind the tradeoff of large memory and RDB recovery time.
 The